pygae/GAlgebra.jl/README.md

 # Hestene's inner product: \cdot
 v ⋅ A
 v | A
-# Left contraction:
+# Left contraction: \intprod
+v ⨼ A
 v < A
-# Right contraction:
+# Right contraction: \intprodr
+v ⨽ A
 v > A
 # Anti-comutator (<<)
 v << A